anmarkoulis/event-sourcing/docs/notes.md

 ## Section 1: Opening Story (5 minutes)

-### Slide 2: Who Am I?
+### Slide 2: From Celestial Chaos to System Chaos
 **Key Points:**
 - Start with warm greeting and gratitude
-- Establish credibility as a staff engineer
+- Establish credibility as senior staff engineer
-- Show academic background with a joke
+- Show academic background with humor
-- Share the personal journey with events
+- Share Python journey and philosophy
 - Connect to the movie title naturally
 - Create a natural, engaging introduction

 **Speaking Notes:**
 "Hello everybody!
 I'm super excited to be presenting at PyCon Athens.
 This is the first one, so it's extra important to me.
 I'd like to thank the committee for having me here - it's truly an honor to be part of this inaugural event.

-I'm a staff engineer who's been working with Python for over a decade.
-I studied Physics, then Computational Physics, and then made the switch to software engineering.
-I went from calculating planet trajectories to debugging production systems - turns out, both involve a lot of uncertainty!

-My journey with events started with 'Events are too complex!' and ended with 'Events are the solution to complexity!'
-I'm passionate about building systems with quality.
+I'm Antonis Markoulis, Senior Staff Engineer at ORfium.
+I've been coding in Python for over 10 years and I absolutely love it - Python is like that friend who never lets you down, even at 3 AM when you're debugging production issues.
+I initially started working with C++, but with Python I loved the way that I didn't have to deal with the low-level stuff and could actually focus on solving the problem rather than following a dangling pointer.

+My journey started in Physics, specifically computational physics and simulation software.
+My thesis was about simulating comet chaotic trajectories - I spent months modeling celestial chaos, thinking I was doing something profound.
+Little did I know I'd be debugging real-world system chaos instead!
+Turns out, production systems are way more chaotic than comets.
+At least comets follow predictable patterns - our systems?
+Not so much.

+I'm passionate about keeping things simple and using the right architecture for each problem.
+There's no one-size-fits-all solution - unless you count unicorns, but those don't exist in real architecture, do they?

-Now, some of you might be wondering about this title.
-I just saw Stanley Kubrick's 'Dr. Strangelove' last year, and it inspired me.
-In our case, the bomb is complex distributed systems, the worrying is traditional debugging nightmares, and the love is embracing event sourcing's power.
+Last year I discovered Stanley Kubrick's 'Dr. Strangelove' for the first time - yes, I know, I'm late to the party!
+But it struck me - in our world, the bomb is complex distributed systems, the worrying is debugging nightmares, and the love is embracing event sourcing's power.
 Today we're going to talk about something that might sound scary at first - raw events.
-But by the end of this talk, I hope you'll see why I've learned to love them."
+But by the end of this talk, I hope you'll see why I've learned to stop worrying and love them."

 ---